Searching ...

 The main attraction is the Pine Creek Gorge, a ravine plummeting 1,000 feet deep.
 Visitors use Wellsboro as their jumping-off point for exploring this natural wonder and the surrounding two million acres of forest and farmland.

 For residents, Wellsboro has plenty to do outdoors year-round, with hiking trails, camping, fishing, hunting, skiing, snowmobiling, and ATVing.
-For some history, visit the town’s historic brick buildings, where family-owned businesses and shops thrive.
+For some history, visit the quaint downtown’s historic brick buildings, where family-owned businesses and shops thrive.
 Delight in old-fashioned ice cream shops and watch shows in the historic theater.
 Downtown Wellsboro is still lit at night by gas street lamps.
-This small town proves that being old is charming.
+This quaint small town still proves that being old is charming.

 Jim Thorpe